 The Faculty Technology Studio’s mission is to support faculty as they incorporate and experiment with technology in their teaching, research, and professional practice.
 By providing faculty an exclusive place for learning technology and converting media, the FTS in the Fogg Library promotes innovation in technology.

 Reserve a workstation using the library's online reservation system.
 Reservations for any of the workstations can be made up to two weeks in advance.
 Reservations must be scheduled during regular library hours.

 There are 3 available workstations in the FTS.
 Each one contains an Apple iMac Pro with 3.7GHz Intel Xeon processors.
 Scanning stations include two Epson Expression large-format scanners and a Nikon Super CoolScan slide scanner.

 The FTS contains all the software found in the Computer Labs.

-There is one Hewlett-Packard LaserJet 2500n color laser printer for prints up to 11x17".
+There is one Hewlett-Packard LaserJet 100 color laser printer with 8 1/2" x 11" printing capabilities.

 There are video and camera kits available for use, including one JVC GR-X5U digital video camera, one Canon PowerShot A570 IS digital camera and one Velbon DV-7000 tripod.
 These can be checked out for one week periods.
+Wacom Intuos 3 graphics tablets with mouse and pen are also available for checkout.
 Please ask the Front Desk for assistance.